soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 </p>

 Refresh the screen from the icon on the top right corner.
 Now you will be able to see your iPhone on the list.
 This is a common issue observed while using the iPhone's hotspot feature and related to Apple.

-Sometimes ***Motus Secure Provisioning*** App prompts a failure message saying ```Wi-Fi status: authentication error```, even though the connection was successfully done. ou would know if the connection is completed successfully by checking the green part on your iPhone as the image below.
-The green light on your time display indicates that the Motus mini is connected to your iPhone's hotspot.

 ### Entering the hotspot password